Manila and Cebu City, the Philippines

 MV St. Pope John Paul II, 2Go’s biggest and longest vessel, was massive for an inter-island passenger ferry.
 It towered over passengers marching in a single-file ant trail through the dock to the starboard gangplank.
 I had to take a selfie at a distance that could still fit the ship within the frame.
 Then we were good to go.

 The reception area sported a sleek look, newly refurbished and brightly lit.
 Although the ship was more than 20 years old, its age did not show.
 We collected our key from the front desk and hurried up to our room one level above.
 I expected it to be a claustrophobic cabin with a tiny porthole.

 I was in for another surprise.
-The stateroom, the middle child sandwiched between the spacious suite and the cramped cabin, was practically a hotel room outfitted with a queen-size bed, mood lighting, a mini fridge, its own toilet and shower, and a wide rectangular window.
-It got me all giddy that I scurried back downstairs to recreate a more dramatic entrance for a vlog post.
+The stateroom – the middle child sandwiched between spacious suite and cramped cabin – was practically a hotel room outfitted with a queen-size bed, mood lighting, a mini fridge, its own toilet and shower, and a wide rectangular window.
+I scurried back downstairs to recreate a more dramatic entrance for a vlog post.
 I could only imagine how much fancier the suites were.

 We took our pre-paid meals at Horizon Cafe, each time showing our ticket print-out.
 For a small eater like me, servings were filling enough.
 Our fare was inclusive of three meals – lunch, dinner, and breakfast for the following day.

 Our late morning departure from Manila was delayed by a typhoon warning; ergo, lunch was served past 4 PM shortly after the ship left port.
 Consequently, our ETA the next morning went beyond noon.
 The ship docked at Cebu by 2 PM, several hours after breakfast.
 We had already used up our free meals by then.
 It turned out mealtimes were not adjusted to delays.